State Custody related deaths

 HMP Leicester

-Concerns summary Prison staff missed mandated observations and used predictable intervals for checks.
+Concerns summary (AI summary) Prison staff missed mandated observations and used predictable intervals for checks.
 There was an inappropriate delay in responding after a cell observation panel was blocked, indicating a lack of clear training.

 Anthony Fraser